awsdocs/amazon-emr-management-guide/doc_source/emr-plan-storage.md

 Amazon EMR automatically attaches an Amazon EBS General Purpose SSD \(gp2\) 10 GB volume as the root device for its AMIs to enhance performance\.
 In addition, for EC2 instances with EBS\-only storage, Amazon EMR allocates EBS storage volumes to instances\.
 When you create a cluster using Amazon EMR release version 5\.22\.0 and later, the default amount of EBS storage increases based on the size of the instance\.
 In addition, we split increased storage across multiple volumes, giving increased IOPS performance, and in turn better performance for some standardized workloads\.
 If you want to use a different EBS instance storage configuration, you can specify it when you create an EMR cluster or add nodes to an existing cluster\.
 See the table below to identify the default number of EBS storage volumes, their size, and the total size per instance type\.

-EBS costs are pro\-rated by the hour based on the monthly Amazon EBS charges for gp2 volumes in the Region where the cluster runs\.
-For example, the EBS cost per hour for the root volume on each cluster node in a Region that charges $0\.10/GB/month would be approximately $0\.00139 per hour \($0\.10/GB/month divided by 30 days divided by 24h times 10 GB\)\.
+EBS costs are pro\-rated by the hour based on the monthly Amazon EBS charges for gp2 volumes in the region where the cluster runs\.
+For example, the EBS cost per hour for the root volume on each cluster node in a region that charges $0\.10/GB/month would be approximately $0\.00139 per hour \($0\.10/GB/month divided by 30 days divided by 24h times 10 GB\)\.

 **Default EBS Storage Volumes and Size By Instance Type for Amazon EMR 5\.22\.0 and Later**